cirosantilli/markdown-style-guide/README.md

 # Headings

 - Header text must use the `atx-style` with no closing `#` character.

+    Rationale: `setex` style headers are:

+    - harder to write
+    - only go up to level 2
+    - occupy more screen lines

+    Any readability gain they have can be achieved for `atx-style` headers by configuring your editor to syntax highlight `atx-style` headers.

 - Include a space between the `#` and the text of the header.
 - Headers must be preceded and followed by a newline except at the beginning of a file.
 - Headers must *not* have spaces preceding the number sign.